 Using symbols is probably the easiest way to log information in your bullet journal.
 It’s not only quick and saves time but also makes it easy to understand.
 Symbols are a great way to identify your tasks that need to get done, what’s in progress, what is completed and what needs to get transferred to the next day.

 This bujo key page by mybujolife.com is very attractive and efficient.
-The key is simple, avoiding the chance of any confusion.
+The simple bullet journal key symbols used avoid confusion.
 The floral detailing adds to its beauty.
 The key is highly functional and will ensure that you are the most productive version of yourself.
 Do try it out and don’t forget to personalise it to match your needs.

-This set of symbols key for your bullet journal is by cheapscaitcreates.
+These bullet journal key symbols are by cheapscaitcreates.
 The symbols are simple and easy to follow.
 The cute doodling at the bottom and those washi tapes are a perfect way to decorate the page.

 This is yet another floral themed bullet journal key page.
 This one is by hellobonjournal.
-What I love about this key is that it includes symbols for work and personal life.
+What I love about this key is that it includes symbols for work as well as personal life.
 That way, you don’t have to maintain two separate keys for the different areas of your life.

 I just love how simple and clean this key page looks.
 This key by Diary Of A Journal Planner is just very elegant and orderly.
 The leaf design on the page also adds to the whole minimalist vibe going on this page.